Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Stationary and near-stationary reduced local probability densities

 In general, at the transition points/lines of the equilibrium system, the probability density $\rho_{\sf eq}(\beta',\mu', \ldots)$ may be ill-defined.
-In these situations, $\beta', \mu', \ldots$ do not specify the equilibrium state.
-At a typical discontinuous transition with coexisting phases, a range of energy densities or number densities may, e.g., be associated with a single temperature or chemical potential of the equilibrium system.
+In these situations, $\beta', \mu', \ldots$ do not completely specify the equilibrium state.
+At a typical discontinuous transition with coexisting phases, a range of energy densities or number densities may, e.g., be associated with a single inverse temperature $\beta'$ or chemical potential $\mu'$ of the equilibrium system.
 We denote such a range of energy densities as the ``Phase Transition Energy Interval'' (${\cal PTEI}$).
 In these situations, in order to satisfy the conditions underlying our Theorem (i.e., to have state variables that uniquely specify the reduced equilibrium probability density), we need to amend Eq. (\ref{pp}) by a more comprehensive form.
-That is, we must account for the possible variation of the equilibrium energy density $(\epsilon')$, particle number $({\tilde{{\sl n}}}')$, and other densities at fixed temperature and chemical potential.
-Denoting by ${\tilde{{\sl n}}}$ the particle number density in the stationary state, starting from Eq. (\ref{longpp+}) and replacing the integration over the energies by that over the equilibrium values of $\beta'$ only for those intervals of the energy (and other) densities that do not lie in the ${\cal PTEI}$, one then has
+That is, we must account for the possible variation of the equilibrium energy density $(\epsilon')$, particle number $({\tilde{{\sl n}}}')$, and other densities at fixed temperature, chemical potential, or other fixed state variables.
+In what follows, we denote by ${\tilde{{\sl n}}}$ the particle number density in the stationary state.
+We may replace the integration over the energies in Eq. (\ref{longpp+}) by an integration over the equilibrium values of $\beta'$ only for those intervals of the equilibrium energy density $\epsilon'$, equilibrium number density ${\tilde{\sl n}}'$, and other intensive state variable densities that do not lie in the ${\cal PTEI}$.
+This yields

+Eq. (\ref{pp'}) expresses stationary states as weighted sums of equilibrium probability distributions.
+One may readily extend this expression to one involving different varying composition by explicitly including chemical potentials $\{\mu'\}_{a=1}^{q}$ and particle number densities $\{{\tilde{{\sl n}}}_{a}'\}_{a=1}^{q}$, etc., for multi-component ($q>1$) systems.
+For simplicity, we dispense with an explicit inclusion of these or other independent state variables (e.g., pressures) in Eq. (\ref{pp'}).
+As is well known, phase coexistence and metastability are often analyzed in mean-field type theories by free energy considerations and Maxwell constructs.
+Such mean-field type effective free energies are designed to capture quintessential features of the different phases and their local interfaces.
+To avoid confusion, we underscore that in the second integral of Eq. (\ref{pp'}), $\rho_{{\sf eq.},n}(\epsilon', {\tilde{{\sl n}}}', \ldots)$ is already the exact reduced body probability density of the system within the equilibrium mixed phase coexistence (${\cal{PTEI}}$) regime.